Yoshihisa-Matsumoto/Gyomu_Python/README.md

+*This package is originally developed in C#, and now try to migrate into Python version

 # Gyomu
 Gyomu, which means Enterprise or Operation in Japanese, is used in enterprise.
 The purpose of this library is
 1. Shorten development time through framework
-2. Shorten trouble shooting in testing or in production
+2. Shorten troubleshooting in testing or in production

 This library won't be used by library itself.
 It's used with RDB ( Now Postgres & MSSQL is supported )